AnyalogbuEC/Sms-Xender-BulkSmsNigeria/README.md

 # Sms-Xender-BulkSmsNigeria
 This application was written by Anyalogbu, Ernest Chinualum on wednesday, April 20, 2022.
 Developer's contact: AnyalogbuEC or AnyalogbuEC on any platform, phone: +234(0)8149390948 It was written for the sole aim of sending sms using bulk sms Nigeria API.

+It is a customizable messaging program, in that it can be used for a messaging program for schools, organizations, etc. which each receiver gets the message with his name and other of his/her details.

 Steps to use this application:

 1. For you to run this application you have to install python and add it to path, if it was not added during installation of the python.